Retirement Retirement Planning

 One option to consider is a traditional individual retirement account.
 This type of IRA account can be opened at most brokers and some mutual fund companies.
 You can also open a traditional IRA account through a robo-advisor.

 Traditional IRAs are subject to annual contribution limits.
-For 2024, these annual limits are $7,000 for anyone under 50 and $8,000 for those 50 or over.
+For 2024, these annual limits are $7,000 for anyone under 50 plus an additional $1,000 for those 50 or over.
 These limits are combined across contributions to all types of IRA accounts, including both traditional and Roth IRAs.

 With an IRA, you can make pretax contributions, after-tax contributions, or a combination of the two.
 If you are not covered by a retirement plan at work, you can contribute up to the annual limits on a pretax basis.
 Those who are covered by an employer retirement plan are subject to limits on the amount they can contribute to an IRA on a pretax basis.